HyenaPixel: Global Image Context with Convolutions: Conclusion

 \section{Conclusion}

-In this work, we studied whether the Hyena operator is a sufficient replacement for the attention token mixer in computer vision applications.
-To this end, we extended Hyena to non-causal, bidirectional sequence modeling and added 2D spatial bias.
+In this work, we studied whether the Hyena operator is a sufficient replacement for attention in computer vision applications.
+We extended Hyena to non-causal, bidirectional sequence modeling and added spatial bias with a fixed pixel neighborhood.
 We found the Hyena formulation useful for training extremely large kernels up to 191$\times$191.
-Analyzing trained models with these token mixers showed that bidirectional modeling is sufficient to achieve competitive performance, while spatial bias hurts the final performance.
-Large kernel sizes do not improve performance for downstream tasks that require localization, though.
+Analyzing trained models with these token mixers showed that bidirectional modeling is sufficient to achieve competitive categorization accuracy, while a fixed pixel neighborhood hurts the final performance.
+However, spatial bias with large kernels improves performance for downstream tasks dependent on exact localization.
 Our analysis showed that the ERF for our two-dimensional Hyena lacks the local bias present in other approaches.

-In conclusion, our results clearly suggest large, non-causal bidirectional, spatially unbiased convolution as a promising avenue for future research.
+In conclusion, our results suggest large, non-causal, bidirectional, spatially unbiased convolution as a promising avenue for future research.